detective-owl/Marshal-Bot/README.md

 *Values to be expected when calibrating your `Turn Left` and `Turn Right` *

- All of the drawings and diangrams are Made by Toph#6152
+ All of the drawings and diagrams are Made by Toph#6152

 ### ARDUINO CONNECTIONS: